c4syner/Dweety/README.md

 ## Usage
 On The sender program type in a Username (A display name) in the `Username: ` prompt.
+Type in what Nest (Server) you would like to join.
 Then type in a message you would like to send and press enter!
 In a few seconds you will see your Username followed by your message on Receiver Program!
 And if people are online then they will see your message too on their Receiver.